AayushPandeyy/FinSync/README.md

 > **Note**: Ensure that your device allows installations from unknown sources.
 You can enable this in your settings if prompted.

-## 📱 Screenshots

-> _Add screenshots here to showcase the app’s features and user interface._

 ## 🛠️ Tech Stack